TimothyByrd/ChaosHelper/README.md

 to specify stash highlight colours for armour/weapons, helmets/gloves/boots, belts, and rings/amulets, respectively.
 There must be four strings in the array and they can be hex numbers ("0xRRGGBB") or loot filter colors ("RRR GGG BBB").

-`highlightItemsHotkey`, `showJunkItemsHotkey`, `forceUpdateHotkey`, `characterCheckHotkey` and `testModeHotkey` can be set to enable global hotkeys to execute ChaosHelper commands.
+`highlightItemsHotkey`, `showQualityItemsHotkey`, `showJunkItemsHotkey`, `forceUpdateHotkey`, `characterCheckHotkey` and `testModeHotkey` can be set to enable global hotkeys to execute ChaosHelper commands.
 If not defined, the hotkeys are not enabled.
 Altering these settings will require that the ChaosHelper be restarted.
 The Re-read configuration command will not suffice.
 See "Commands and hotkeys" for more info.